ohiofi/game-design-curriculum/README.md

 - When one player has run out of cards in his Deck and is unable to draw at the beginning of his turn.

-Games are finite state machines.
-There are a set number of game states.
-The game is not infinite.

-A **finite state machine** is hardware or software that moves through a series of modes and can only be in one mode at a time.
-A traffic light is a common example of a finite state machine.

-Discuss: Give me an example of a finite state machine (hardware device or software) and describe a few of its states.

 ## Player Agency